Canada’s PGM+Copper Giant

 With automakers pivoting back toward hybrids and tightening emissions standards in China, Europe, and North America requiring higher PGM loadings, demand for platinum and palladium is surging again — particularly as hybrid production rises.

-Meanwhile, copper just surged to a record US$11,200 per ton amid mine disruptions from Chile to Indonesia and a Morgan Stanley forecast calling for the most severe global deficit in more than two decades heading into 2026.
+Meanwhile, copper is testing record highs above US$13,000 per tonne amid mine disruptions from Chile to Indonesia and a Morgan Stanley forecast calling for the most severe global deficit in more than two decades.

 Against that favorable backdrop, here’s how Marathon stacks up across the metals landscape:

-- Gold: Hovering just below all-time highs amid record government debt and currency volatility.
+• Gold: Hovering just below all-time highs amid heightened geopolitical turmoil, record government debt, and ongoing currency debasement.

 Importantly, roughly 75% of global platinum and 40% of palladium supply comes from South Africa, with most of the remainder sourced from Russia — both regions facing structural and geopolitical headwinds.